You are now leaving the Lilly Medical website

 - restricted mean survival time at 19.4 months of 7.9 vs 5.4 months (between-group difference, 2.6 months; 95% CI, 1.2-3.9; p<.001).2

-Figure 2 description: The Kaplan-Meier curve displays estimates of progression-free survival for patients with ESR1m that received imlunestrant monotherapy or standard-of-care endocrine therapy in EMBER-3.
+Figure 2 description: The Kaplan-Meier curve displays estimates of progression-free survival for patients with ESR1 mutations that received imlunestrant monotherapy or standard-of-care endocrine therapy in EMBER-3.
 With 109 and 102 events out of 138 and 118 patients, respectively, median progression-free survival was 5.5 months for patients in the imlunestrant monotherapy group versus 3.8 months for those in the standard-of-care endocrine therapy group.
 Imlunestrant monotherapy led to a 38% reduction in the risk of progression or death in patients with ESR1m compared to standard therapy.
 With a hazard ratio equal to 0.62 and 95% confidence interval of 0.46 to 0.82, this result was significant and had a p value of <.001.

-Abbreviations: ESR1 = estrogen receptor 1; HR = hazard ratio; PFS = progression-free survival; SOC ET = standard of care endocrine therapy.
+Abbreviations: ESR1 = estrogen receptor 1; HR = hazard ratio; PFS = progression-free survival; SOC ET = standard-of-care endocrine therapy.

 Note: Due to evidence of non-proportional hazards, a sensitivity analysis of progression-free survival using restricted mean survival time was conducted.
 Estimated restricted mean survival time at 19.4 months was 7.9 months in the imlunestrant monotherapy group versus 5.4 months in the standard-of-care endocrine therapy group (difference, 2.6 months; 95% confidence interval, 1.2-3.9; p<.001).